Awake (Dream Theater album): "6:00" and "Innocence Faded"

 The album's opening track, "6:00", features lyrics written by Moore, hinting at the growing distance between him and the rest of the band.
 Petrucci wrote the lyrics of "Innocence Faded", inspired by his deteriorating friendship with Moore.
 "The way I wrote lyrics a lot of the time is that I'll take an initial spark of an idea...
 But then I'll kind of generalize and add in other situations," Petrucci said.
 "So I couldn't say it was solely about that, but it was definitely inspired by that.
 There was a feeling of it not being the same way it had been, and the realization that things were not always going to remain the same."

+"Caught in a Web"

+According to James LaBrie, "Caught in a Web" is about a protagonist that has finally determined to live the way they want, after being told by society they have to live their life a certain way.
+He says it deals with "... a person that's... it's not male or female, it could be either.
+And it's... a person who has suppressed their feelings for so long and has finally had enough of it and feels that the only way that they can really live life to its fullest is to live from the inside out.
+And that's basically what this person has come to terms with.
+And they're sick of society inducements and they feel the only way that they can go on with life is to live it the way they feel is the truth..."

 "A Mind Beside Itself" trilogy: "Erotomania", "Voices", and "The Silent Man"

 "Erotomania", "Voices" and "The Silent Man" form a three-part suite titled "A Mind Beside Itself".
 Portnoy stated that the instrumental "Erotomania" was written "off the cuff" as "a bit of a joke and parody".
 Petrucci penned the lyrics to "Voices", dealing with the subject of mental illness.
 He researched schizophrenia and similar disorders and used religious terms "to make things more vivid".
 "When I was writing it, I saw these terms and medical things that were just brilliant," he said.
 "Like there was a guy who felt that his skin was inside out.
 I read that and was like 'Oh my God!
 That's unbelievable; I've got to write about that.'"
 Petrucci wrote the music and lyrics to the acoustic "The Silent Man".
 LaBrie described the lyrics as dealing with "communication breakdown, for instance between a father and a son.
 We feel that we have to play certain roles when around one of our parents, and we never really get to know the real person.
 I'm lucky that I behave with my own father like I would a friend.
 We can joke around and go for a beer."